 This section provides an overview of the City budget at the fund level.
-It includes budget amounts for FY 20/21.
-Also, there is a brief description on the basis of budgeting and accounting used by the City of Green Cove Springs.
+It includes budget amounts for FY 21/22.
+Also, there is a brief description based on budgeting and accounting used by the City of Green Cove Springs.
 The schedules that follow provide, by fund, a three-year comparison of revenues and appropriations according to classifications set by the State of Florida.
-Each schedule presents actual budgets for FY 18/19 and FY 19/20, approved budgets for FY 20/21, and approved budgets for FY 21/22.
+Each schedule presents actual budgets for FY 19/20 and FY 20/21, approved budgets for FY 21/22, and approved budgets for FY 22/23.